cp0153/NewsFeed/README.md

 # News-Feed

 Android application that presents top news from over 70 different sources.
 A menu is available to select a news catagory.
-Firebase is used so users can sign in, and view their broswing history.
+Firebase is used so users can sign in, and view their browsing history.
 Google natuaral-language API is used to Perform an entity analysis on the article description and generate wikipedia links.

 ![Alt text](https://github.com/cp0153/NewsFeed/blob/master/screenshot3.png?raw=true "Screenshots")